jeffskinnerbox/homelab-portainer-stacks/stacks/desktop/portainer/README.md

 -----

-## Installing Docker & Portainer on Synology
+# Installing Docker & Portainer Agent on Synology
 The Docker installation on Synology must done a little different than a standard Linux box.
 The implementation Synology DSM isn't standard Debian Linux, as you might be lead to believe by pursuing its filesystem.
 I suspect Synology DSM places some of the Linux filesystem in memory, and uses little to no disk space (saving it for its NAS function).